Eluder dimension: localise it!: First-order regret bounds for online reinforcement learning

-The algorithm proceeds to, in each episode $t \in \Np$, construct a confidence set $\cF^t \subset \cF$ containing action-value functions that are close to satisfying the Bellman optimality condition $f = \cT f$ on the data observed thus far, with errors penalised according to $\ell$.
-It then selects an optimistic function $f^t \in \cF$, and plays the policy $\pi^t := \pi^{f_t}$ greedy with respect to $f^t$.
-Our analysis will use the following:
+Now, in each episode $t \in \Np$, the algorithm constructs a confidence set $\cF^t \subset \cF$ containing action-value functions that are close to satisfying the Bellman optimality condition $f = \cT f$ on the data observed thus far, with errors penalised according to $\ell$.
+It then selects an optimistic function $f^t \in \cF^t$, and plays the policy $\pi^t := \pi^{f^t}$ greedy with respect to $f^t$.